RConradG/u-performance/README.md

 # Next Steps

 I plan on adding additional features and functionality in the future.
-I would like to add different food elements for the 🐍 Snake 🐍 to eat and 🐍 Snake 🐍 "heads."
+I would like to add progress line graphs to track progress for particular exercises, workout templates, easily copy workouts, and links to exercise instructions.
-I would also like to add different game modes, where the velocity of the 🐍 Snake 🐍 increases as the game mode increases in difficulty.